Yes and No

 Particles and echoes also help us explain the origin of another common word for ‘yes’, aye.

-In the Survey of English Dialects, carried out in the 1950s, the most widespread form for ‘yes’ was not yea or yes, but aye.
+In the Survey of English Dialects, carried out in the 1950s, the most widespread form for ‘yes’ in England was not yea or yes, but aye.
 It was used not only in the North and Midlands, but also in areas of the South of England.
 It is a feature of Scottish English, too, and is used in government in many English-speaking countries.
 There’s also the aye-like ayuh in New England, familiar to readers of Stephen King.

 Aye appears suddenly about 1575 and is very common around 1600.
 Surprisingly, it is first written I. For example, Shakespeare makes the following play on words in Romeo and Juliet (here in original spelling):